Computer Siksha

 Medium green text in Arial

-Correct Answer: B — Large blue text in Arial font The <font> tag uses size=”7″, which is the maximum and largest possible value.
+Correct Answer: B — Large blue text in Arial font The <font> tag uses size=”7″, which is the maximum and therefore the largest possible value.
 Additionally, face=”Arial” specifies the Arial typeface, and color=”blue” sets the text colour to blue.
 As a result, all three attributes combine to render “Hello” as large, blue Arial text.
 Therefore, reading <font> tag attributes carefully helps you predict exactly how text will appear on screen.

-Questions 18–20 · Colour Values, Heading Behaviour, and Tag Definition
+Q18–20 · Colour Values, Heading Behaviour, and Tag Definition

 Background Colour